Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 Choose one of the three government-approved schemes.
 The DPS offers a free custodial option where they hold the deposit.
 MyDeposits and TDS offer both custodial and insurance-based options.
 Protect the deposit and serve prescribed information as soon as you receive the money — do not wait until near the 30-day deadline.

-Applies to: All assured shorthold tenancies in England
+Applies to: All assured tenancies in England

-Legal basis: Deregulation Act 2015
+Legal basis: Deregulation Act 2015 (subject to post-RRA review)

 Download the latest version from GOV.UK (search "How to Rent") and email it to your tenant before the tenancy starts.
 Keep the email as proof.
 Using email with a link to the online version is the safest approach, as the link always points to the current version.